Texhnocrat/hokusai-desktop-setup/README.md

 ---

 ## 📥 Artwork & Assets Download
-If you want to use the standalone custom background and lock screen artwork from this build, you can view and save the high-resolution files below:
+If you want to use any of the background and lock screen artwork from this build, you can view and save the images below along with the kitty.conf file:

 * **Primary Wallpaper:** ![Wallpaper Asset](assets/My_Linux_Rice/11.UkiyoPicture.jpeg)
 * **Second Monitor Screen:** *(A peaceful evening featuring two boats sailing on calm waters)* ![Calm Before Storm](assets/My_Linux_Rice/8.calmbeforestorm.jpeg)